Copenhagen climate summit: Norway

 To reduce carbon emissions by 30% below 1990 levels by 2020.

 During his speech at the conference, Prime Minister of Norway Jens Stoltenberg offered a 40% cut in emissions below 1990 levels by 2020 if it could contribute to an agreement.

 Philippines

 To reduce emissions 5% below 1990 levels.

 Russia

-Prior to the meeting, Russia pledged to reduce emissions between 20% to 25% below 1990 levels by 2020 if a global agreement is reached committing other countries to comparable emission reductions.
+Prior to the meeting, Russia pledged to reduce emissions between 20% and 25% below 1990 levels by 2020 if a global agreement is reached committing other countries to comparable emission reductions.
 This target had not been announced to the UNFCCC Secretariat before the COP 15 meeting.
 In the COP 15 negotiations, Russia only pledged to make a 10% to 15% reduction below 1990 levels by 2020 as part of a commitment to the Kyoto Protocol, but said that it would reduce emissions by 20% to 25% as part of an agreement on long-term cooperative action.

 Singapore

 To reduce emissions by 16% by 2020, based on business-as-usual levels.